pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 The Operations Department organization and moline location are now associated.

-We've completed preparing the Satellite environment.
+We have now completed preparing the Satellite environment.